Finding our way back Together

 * * *

 For over a decade, I held space for others while feeling the separateness of the healer-client dynamic.
 Maintaining professional distance and holding back my own humanity didn't feel entirely authentic.
 And then I found a modality called Relational Somatic Healing (RSH) that changed everything.
 RSH was founded by Shirley Dvir as a therapeutic modality intended towards restoring healthy, authentic, loving relationships.
+In this approach, the therapist isn’t fixing the client and isn’t distancing themselves as a “blank screen”, but is rather present in a loving way that says, “I’m here with you.
+You are not alone.”
+It allows for the experience of the relational field to be felt deeply, and to unfold in a field of togetherness.

 * * *

-The same consciousness that says "I love you.
+The same voice in us that says "I love you.
 I feel you.
-I'm here with you" can say it to a forest, a river, or a mountain.
-And then it is no longer possible to exploit or pollute nature.
-When we practice loving reciprocity and respect in our human relationships, we're learning to bring that same quality of attention to all forms of life.
+I'm here with you" to another person can say it to a forest, a river, or a mountain.
+We enter into “I though” relationship where everything is sacred.
+And then it becomes impossible to exploit or pollute nature, or each other.
+When we practice loving reciprocity and respect in our human relationships, we learn to bring that same quality of attention to all forms of life.
+And then we can begin to restore our inner ecosystems, our communities, and even the planet.

-Perhaps healing begins with the simplest acts: putting down our phones, offering genuine attention to another being, and asking, "How do you feel?" or "Would you like a hug?"
+In a world where technology grows more dominant and loneliness continues to rise, we each have the power to choose differently - to remember that we are the medicine for one another.
+Perhaps healing begins with the simplest acts: putting down our phones, offering genuine attention to another being, and asking, "How do you feel?" and genuinely wait for an answer.
+Or "Would you like a hug?"
 We can choose vulnerability over efficiency, authenticity over politeness, and presence over productivity.
+That’s a path to genuine connection.

 That is my prayer.